JetBrains/kotlin-web-site/docs/topics/native/native-platform-libs.md

 ### POSIX bindings

-For all Unix- or Windows-based targets (including Android and iOS targets) we provide the `posix` platform lib.
+For all Unix- or Windows-based targets (including Android and iOS targets) we provide the `POSIX` platform lib.
 It contains bindings to platform's implementation of the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).

 To use the library, just import it: